NirantK/blog/content/about.md

 I write blogs about career, technology and business: [Newsletter](https://niranting.substack.com)

-Ambivert, not smart, and curious about weird ideas.

 Surat, Gujarat native.
 I now live in Bengaluru.

 I'm always happy to help those who ask crisp and descriptive questions.
 Write to me at hello [at] nirantk.com anytime